National Statistics

 National Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential Statistics

-Highlights:
+March Highlights:

-• The MLS® Home Price Index (HPI) dipped 0.3% month-over-month but was up 0.7% year-over-year.
+• The MLS® Home Price Index (HPI) declined 1% month-over-month and was down 2.1% on a year-over-year basis.

 Chart of interest A